segni-tafesse/ethio_agri_smart/lib/data/sorghum.md

 4. Rust (Puccinia purpurea): Rust is a fungal disease caused by Puccinia purpurea.
 It manifests as orange to reddish-brown pustules on the leaves, stems, or panicles of sorghum plants.
 Severe infections can result in defoliation, reduced photosynthesis, and yield reduction.
 ## Bacteria
-there are indeed a few bacterial diseases that can pose a threat to our beloved crop.
+There are indeed a few bacterial diseases that can pose a threat to our beloved crop.
 Allow me to enlighten you about a couple of possible bacterial diseases that can afflict sorghum:

 1. Bacterial Leaf Stripe (Burkholderia andropogonis): Bacterial Leaf Stripe is a common bacterial disease that affects sorghum.
 It is caused by the bacterium Burkholderia andropogonis.
 Infected plants may display elongated, water-soaked lesions with yellowish or brownish margins on the leaves.
 As the disease progresses, these lesions may expand and coalesce, leading to necrotic areas.
 Bacterial Leaf Stripe can result in reduced photosynthetic activity, stunted growth, and yield losses if left unmanaged.